cbaggers/cbaggers.github.com/_posts/2012-10-22-a-lighter-shade-of-monkey.md

      2 x 4 = 4 x 2

 ..It is not the same when using matrices.
 I frankly was confused with the orders when I first ran the demo and it showed!
 The monkey head was all over the place and the light wasn't working.
 What was wonderful was I was able just to keep swapping things around until I got it right.
-I caused a lot of bugs in the process but as you are still able to compile parts of your code while the debugger is waiting I was able to undo my mess and carry on running the demo as if I wasn't incompetent!
+I caused a lot of bugs in the process but, as you are still able to compile parts of your code while the debugger is waiting, I was able to undo my mess and carry on running the demo as if I wasn't incompetent!

 All in all I'm pretty chuffed with all of this and have plenty more to show too.
 I will defintely have to write a long post about all the work I have been doing on the opengl wrapper part of CEPL, it makes the code much easier to write, and read for that matter!